GabrielGosden/02476_machine_learning_operations_project/reports/README.md

 >
 > Answer:

-We have a code coverage of almost 50%, this could be improved but we tested for the biggest and most important errors which is the most important.
+We have a code coverage of almost 50%, this could of course be improved but we have instead tested for the biggest and most important errors which is the most important.
 As mentioned in the lecture notes, there is no way to measure the quality of tests, but using the coverage packages we can atleast measure how much of the code have been covered by our tests.
-Therefore a 100% codecoverage doesn't mean that the code is indestructible, even if the tests involve 100% of the code it doesn't necessarily mean that they wrap all edge-cases and functionality gaps as well.
+Therefore a 100% code coverage doesn't mean that the code is indestructible, even if the tests involve 100% of the code it doesn't necessarily mean that they wrap all edge-cases and functionality gaps as well.

 ### Question 9